 Square UK + ☕️☕️☕️ = ❤️

 We may have a reputation for being a nation of tea drinkers, but the latte has topped the charts when it comes to our favourite hot drink.
-That’s according to our first ever Coffee Shop Report, which got released today.
+That’s according to our first ever Coffee Shop Report.

 The Report analysed sales data from independent coffee shops and cafés across the UK, to reveal the busiest time of day for coffee shop sales — between 10am and 11am — and the average price for a drink in a coffee shop or café — £2.44.
 The report also showed a 4x year-on-year growth in the popularity of oat and almond speciality milks.